 I broke my rear wheel rim coming over the Snowy Mountains, and my old worn out bike chain and gears have reached the end of their life.
 I’m now stuck in Canberra until I can get my bike repaired.
 Most bike shops turn their noses up at my old vintage rig, but fortunately Frank from the ‘Recyclery’ helped me out with a great secondhand rim, and I’ve found an excellent retired bike mechanic who can build me a new rear wheel and replace the chain, gear rings and rear cluster for a discounted $120.
 But I’m running out of funds.
 Can you help me continue this journey by chipping in or sharing ‘Pedalling Forwards’ with your friends and networks?

-I’m incredibly fortunate to have had so many people donate to get me started on this journey — I wouldn’t have made it this far without your support!
+I’m incredibly fortunate to have had so many people donate to get me started — I wouldn’t have made it this far without your support!

 Are you able to: